 Management and outcome of traumatic brain injury patients at Muhimbili Orthopaedic

-Respicious Boniface1,2,3,&, Edwin Lugazia3,4, Abel Musa3, Othman Kiloloma1,3
+Respicious Boniface1,2,3,&, Edwin Rwebugisa Lugazia3,4, Abel Mussa Ntungi3, Othman Kiloloma1,3

 Respicious Boniface, Muhimbili Orthopaedic Institute (MOI), Dar es Salaam, Tanzania

 However, access to neurosurgical care is poor in low income countries like Tanzania.
 The aim of this study was to assess the management and outcome of Traumatic brain injury patients at a tertiary level health facility in Tanzania.

 a retrospective observational study of Traumatic brain injury patients attended at Muhimbili Orthopedic Institute between January 2014 and June 2014.

 a total of 627 Traumatic brain injury (TBI) patients were seen, 86% were males.
 Majority (73%) were between 15 - 45 years age group.
 Road traffic crashes were the leading cause of injury (59.3%).
 Majority 401/627 (64%) sustained mild TBI, 114/627 (18.2%) moderate TBI and 112/627 (17.8%) severe TBI.
 All mild TBI patients had good recovery.
 Among patients with moderate and severe TBI; 19.1% had good recovery, 50.2% recovered with disabilities and 30.7% died.
 Independent factors associated with mortality were: Severe TBI (Odds Ratio (OR) 3.16.
 95%CI 3.42-10.52) and Systolic blood pressure at referring hospital of more than 90mmHg (Odds Ratio (OR) 0.13, 95%CI 0.04-0.49).

 traumatic brain injury is a public health problem in Tanzania, mostly due to road traffic crashes.
 It is therefore important to reinforce preventive measures for road traffic crashes.
 There is also a need to develop and implement protocols for pre-hospital as well as in-hospital management of brain trauma in Tanzania.